+The guide to bilingual nursing jobs has information on salary and outlook for bilingual LPN, RN, and Nurse Practitioner jobs.
 The United States has always been a melting pot: a place where people of many nationalities merge into one people.
 As such, there are millions of residents whose native language is not English.
 According to the New York Post, there were 41 million native speakers of Spanish who called the US home in 2015.
 That number is likely higher by now.
-Diversity in healthcare, as in all fields, is incredibly important in the 21st century is Americans are to get the healthcare they need.
+Diversity in healthcare, as in all fields, is incredibly important in the 21st century if Americans are to get the healthcare they need.

 Chinese, French, Tagalog, Vietnamese, Korean, German, Arabic, Russian, and many other languages are also spoken in the US.
 In fact, according to the US Census Bureau, American citizens and residents speak more than 350 different languages in their homes.
 Why is this important?
 Because healthcare is a basic human right, and regardless of their language, non-native speakers in the US deserve to be able to communicate details about the problems they are experiencing to their doctors and nurses.